 - Technique H42: Using h1-h6 to identify headings

 Accessibility Requirements Mapping

-- Not required for conformance to any W3C accessibility recommendation.
+- This rule is not required for conformance to WCAG 2.1 at any level.

 The following aspects are required in using this rule.

 Passed Example 1